CorsCode/CorsCodeRoutingCLI/README.md

 ```
 npm install -g corscode-dynamic-api
 ```
-- Run:
+- Run in folder of new project:
 ```
 corscode-init
 ```
-- Follow steps, wait for script to finish, and enjoy!
+- Follow steps, wait for script to finish, and enjoy a pre-built API!

 ## Update Log
 - v0.1.0